giovannabbottino/notebook/_docs/data_structure/list/queue.md

 - Dequeue: removes an item at the beginning of the queue
 - Front: get the first item in the queue

-Why use a queue?
+Whenn use a queue?
 In cases where you only need *front* and *rear* access and the order is First In, First Out (FIFO).
 {: #why}

 ## Implement a Queue